lmanul/424/index.md

-by the Unit Owners may be taken without a meeting if the number of Unit Owners required by the Declaration, these By-Laws or applicable law consent in writing to the adoption of a resolution authorizing such action and. the writing or writings are filed with the records of the Con- dominium.
+by the Unit Owners may be taken without a meeting if the number of Unit Owners required by the Declaration, these By-Laws or applicable law consent in writing to the adoption of a resolution authorizing such action and. the writing or writings are filed with the records of the Condominium.

 ## ARTICLE IV -- OFFICERS

 ### Section 1.
 Designation.

-The principal officers of the - Condominium shall be the President, the Vice President,the Secretary and the Treasurer, all of whom shall be elected by the Board. of Managers.
-The Board of Managers may appoint an assis- tant treasurer, an assistant secretary, and such other officers as in its judgment may be necessary.
+The principal officers of the Condominium shall be the President, the Vice President,the Secretary and the Treasurer, all of whom shall be elected by the Board. of Managers.
+The Board of Managers may appoint an assistant treasurer, an assistant secretary, and such other officers as in its judgment may be necessary.
 The President and ~-Vice President, but no other officers, need be members of the Board of Managers.